Chase Ultimate Rewards: Our Complete Guide to Maximizing Your Points

-Pro Tip: By signing up for the Southwest Rapid Rewards® Premier Credit Card, you can rack up points even faster!
-Right now, you can earn 50,000 bonus points just for signing up and spending $2,000 in the first three months!
+Pro Tip: With one of the Southwest Visa Cards, you can rack up points even faster!
+Right now, you can earn 40,000 bonus points for any of the personal cards after spending $1,000 in the first three months!

 I have personally used Southwest Airlines to fly my entire family to Jamaica for spring break twice, and travel to places like Denver, Los Angeles, Raleigh, Cancun, Puerto Rico, and New York City.
 And if you have the Southwest Companion Pass, your points can go even further.

 Hyatt is one of my favorite redemption options since their program is fairly valuable and your points go pretty far.
-Even a top tier property like the Park Hyatt Vendome in Paris costs just 30,000 points per night, and you can even book their all-inclusive resorts for 25,000 Hyatt Gold Passport points per night.
+Even a top-tier property like the Park Hyatt Vendome in Paris costs just 30,000 points per night, and you can even book their all-inclusive resorts starting at about 25,000 Hyatt points per night.
 Pretty sweet.

-Getting 20% off travel through the Chase Ultimate Rewards portal can be rather “meh” at times, but absolutely lucrative in other instances.
-It really depends on where you’re going, what your dates are, and how rates stack up to rates offered on other sites like Expedia and Travelocity.
+Getting 25% more value in travel through the Chase Ultimate Rewards portal can be rather “meh” at times, but absolutely lucrative in other instances.
+It really depends on where you’re going, what your dates are, and how rates stack up to rates offered on other sites.

 With that being said, I have noticed plenty of awesome all-inclusive resorts you can book for as little as 12,000 points per night for a family of four in places like Jamaica and the Mexico.
-And when I was browsing hotels for a trip we’re considering to Greece later this year, I found all kinds of three star properties offered for as little as 6,000 points per night.
+And, when I was browsing hotels for a trip we were considering to Greece, I found all kinds of three star properties offered for as little as 6,000 points per night.
 When you find deals like this, your points can go a whole lot further.

 While there really is no “wrong way” to use credit card rewards, some of the ways you can redeem your points aren’t very lucrative.
 It doesn’t mean you should never choose one of these options, but it means you should think long and hard before you do.
 Here are a few of the worst ways to redeem your Chase Ultimate Rewards points:

-While you can generally get one cent per point when you redeem your Chase Ultimate Rewards points for gift cards, that isn’t always the case.
+Redeeming Chase Points for Low-Value Gift Cards – While you can generally get one cent per point when you redeem your Chase rewards for gift cards, that isn’t always the case.
 Sadly, a lot of low value gift cards in the $25 range require you to redeem more than one point for each cent of value you receive. (e.g. 30,000 points for a $25 gift card) Redeeming points for gift cards isn’t a stellar option to begin with, but redeeming them for low value gift cards can be even worse.
 If you want gift cards, go for any option that gives you at least one cent per point.

-Redeeming points for merchandise is an exceptionally bad idea across all rewards programs, but that’s especially true when it comes to Chase Ultimate Rewards.
-Depending on what type of merchandise you pick up, you could get as little as .5 cents per point.
-If you want to use your Chase Ultimate Rewards points for merchandise, the least you can do is redeem your points for cash back at a rate of one cent per point, then head to the store to buy the item yourself.
+Redeeming Chase Rewards for Merchandise – Redeeming points for merchandise is an exceptionally bad idea across all rewards programs, but that’s especially true when it comes to Chase Ultimate Rewards.
+Depending on the type of merchandise you pick up, you could get as little as .5 cents per point!
+If you want to use your Chase points for merchandise, the least you can do is redeem your points for cash back at a rate of one cent per point.
+Then, head to the store to buy the item yourself.

-This is one scenario I’ve seen time and time again.
+Transferring Points to a Chase Partner Without Checking Prices – This is a bad scenario that I’ve seen time and time again.
 Someone transfers their points to a loyalty program without checking the actual cost of their flight or hotel first.
-This commonly happens with high value hotels through Chase transfer partners.
-The Holiday Inn Resort in Montego Bay, for example, runs 35,000 IHG points if you book it through IHG.
+This often happens with high-value hotels through Chase transfer partners.
+The Holiday Inn Resort in Montego Bay, for example, runs about 50,000 IHG points if you book it through IHG.
 However, rooms often go for as little as 15,000 points per night through the Chase Ultimate Rewards portal.
-If you were to transfer your points and book this option through IHG when prices are this low, you would be wasting 20,000 points per night.
+If you transferred your points and booked this option through IHG when prices are this low, you would be wasting 35,000 points per night.

-Transferring points to Southwest is always a win.
+Transferring points to Southwest is almost always a win.